Charlie Puth

-Charles Otto Puth Jr. (/puːθ/; born December 2, 1991) is an American singer, songwriter, and record producer.
-His initial exposure came through the viral success of his song videos uploaded to YouTube.
-Puth signed with the record label eleveneleven in 2011 after performing on The Ellen DeGeneres Show, while songwriting and producing material for other artists.
+Charles Otto Puth Jr. (/puːθ/; born December 2, 1991) is an American singer-songwriter and record producer.
+His initial exposure came through the viral success of his song covers uploaded to YouTube.
+Puth signed with the record label eleveneleven in 2011 after performing on The Ellen DeGeneres Show.

-Puth eventually signed to Atlantic Records and Artist Partner Group and released his debut single, "Marvin Gaye" (featuring Meghan Trainor), in 2015.
-Later that year he was featured on the single "See You Again" by Wiz Khalifa, which peaked at number one on the US Billboard Hot 100 for 12 non-consecutive weeks, was certified 11× Platinum by the RIAA, and earned him a Golden Globe Award for Best Original Song nomination, along with three nominations at the 58th Annual Grammy Awards, including one for Song of the Year.
+Puth signed with Atlantic Records and Artist Partner Group to release his debut single, "Marvin Gaye" (featuring Meghan Trainor) in 2015.
+Later that year, he co-wrote, produced, and guest performed on Wiz Khalifa's single "See You Again", which peaked atop the US Billboard Hot 100 for 12 non-consecutive weeks, received Diamond certification from the Recording Industry Association of America (RIAA), and earned him a Golden Globe Award for Best Original Song nomination, along with three nominations at the 58th Annual Grammy Awards, including Song of the Year.

-Puth's debut studio album, Nine Track Mind, was released in 2016 to moderate commercial success and generally negative critical reception.
-The album included the single "We Don't Talk Anymore" (featuring Selena Gomez), which peaked at number 9 on the Billboard Hot 100.
-In 2017, he released two singles, "Attention" and "How Long"; they were certified 4× and 2× Platinum, respectively, by the RIAA.
-Both were included on his second studio album, Voicenotes (2018), which was generally received positively by critics and peaked at number 4 on the Billboard 200.
+"Marvin Gaye" served as lead single for Puth's first full-length album, Nine Track Mind (2016), which, despite critical failure, peaked within the top ten entries of both the Billboard 200 and UK Albums Chart.
+Its single, "We Don't Talk Anymore" (featuring Selena Gomez), peaked at number 9 on the Billboard Hot 100.
+His second album, Voicenotes (2018), was met with a critical incline and similar commercial success.
+The album spawned the hit single "Attention", and was nominated for Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.
+Puth's third studio album, Charlie (2022), likewise debuted within the Billboard 200's top ten spots and was supported by the singles "Light Switch" and "Left and Right", both of which were hits.

-Puth's third studio album, Charlie, was released in 2022.
-It spawned the singles "Light Switch" and "Left and Right" (featuring Jungkook), both of which peaked within the top 40 of the Hot 100 and were certified platinum and gold, respectively, by the RIAA.
+Puth has done songwriting and production work with other artists throughout his career.
+In 2021, he co-wrote and produced the single "Stay" for Justin Bieber and the Kid Laroi, becoming his first non-performing production to peak the Billboard Hot 100.